njoubert/dotfiles/macminiserver/docs/webserver_1.0.0_implementation.md

 - [ ] Rate limiting is active
 - [ ] Security headers are present (check browser dev tools)
 - [ ] Logs are being written to /usr/local/var/log/caddy/njoubert.com.log
+- [ ] A readme file that explains how a sysadmin can setup more sites.

 **Phase 2 Complete! ✅**